-The final settlement figures announced on 6 February 2023 related only to 2023/24 and is a oneyear settlement and once again there was no multi-year settlement which many local authorities, including Gedling Borough Council lobbied for.
-However, the Government has attempted to provide some clarity for 2024/25 by confirming that the core settlement will continue in a similar manner for 2024/25 i.e. Revenue Support Grant and Baseline Funding Levels will continue in the same format as 2023/24 meaning there will be no implementation of the Fair Funding Review or reset of the Business Rates system in 2024/25 and confirming no future changes will be made to Council Tax referendum principles.
-Further consideration will be given to the funding position of lower tier councils for 2024/25 and the future of the New Homes Bonus scheme will be set out ahead of the 2024/25 local government finance settlement.
+The final settlement figures announced on 5 February 2024 related only to 2024/25 and is a oneyear settlement and once again there was no multi-year settlement which many local authorities, including Gedling Borough Council lobbied for.
+However, the Government has attempted to provide some clarity for 2024/25 by ensuring the funding guarantee introduced last year is maintained, to ensure every Council sees at least a 4% increase in Core Spending Power next year before any local decisions on council tax.
+Core settlement funding was also uplifted with Revenue Support Grant increasing by CPI, and an increase in baseline funding levels.
+They also announced that they will continue with the previous year's approach to the Service Delivery Grant and New Homes Bonus in recognition that these grants are important to Councils.
+This means there will be no implementation of the Fair Funding Review or reset of the Business Rates system in 2024/25 and confirmed no further changes will be made to Council Tax referendum principles.

-The total cumulative settlement reductions equate to 33% or £1.63m in cash terms over the periods from 2016/17 to 2023/24 compared to the base position of 2015/16.
-Excluding the grants now consolidated into RSG i.e. not additional funding, the equivalent cumulative settlement reductions equate to 35% or £1.75m over the same period.
-Total settlement reductions compared to the amount received in 2010/11 are £5.65m or 64% by 2023/24.
-This is broadly the same position as last year.
+The total cumulative settlement reductions equate to 30% or £1.49m in cash terms over the periods from 2016/17 to 2024/25 compared to the base position of 2015/16.
+Excluding the grants now consolidated into RSG i.e. not additional funding, the equivalent cumulative settlement reductions equate to 33% or £1.62m over the same period.